Azure/data-api-builder/docs/graphql.md

 ### Pagination

-All query types returing zero or more items supports pagination:
+All query types returning zero or more items support pagination:

 ```graphql
 {